imraghavbnsal007/ML-classification-fairness-analysis/README.md

 ## Why This Matters

 This project demonstrates an end-to-end machine learning workflow including experimentation, model selection, evaluation, and fairness analysis — reflecting real-world ML development practices.

+## How to Run

+1. Open `model_experiments.ipynb`
+2. Take a Dataset (You're prefereable)
+3. Run all cells
+4. View results and analysis